 More than simple reports

-One of the most powerful features of Oracle Application Express (APEX) is Interactive Reports.
+One of the most powerful features of Oracle APEX is Interactive Reports.
 Business users can view reports, manipulate data, create computations and aggregations of data, and save modified versions of reports for future use.
 All of this functionality requires no development at all

 You can think of Interactive Reports as spreadsheets on steroids.
 You are interacting directly with the database and can work with large sets of data.

 Here are some of the ways end-users can interact with reports.

 - Filter data

 - Create aggregations and new columns based on computations

 - Create and save an end-user version of a report

 - Create a visualization of the report using pie and bar charts